-During the period 32,569,178 shares were issued at an average price of 98.7p per share; 2 Ordinary (subscriber) shares on 17 December 2021 and 32,569,176 Ordinary shares under the offer launched on 31 January 2022.
-The gross consideration received for these shares was £32 million (£32 million net of fees).
+During the period 15,569,159 shares were issued at an average price of 99.0p per share: 8,557,932 Ordinary shares under the offer launched on 31 January 2022 and 7,011,227 Ordinary shares under the offer launched on 19 January 2023.
+The gross consideration received for these shares was $\pounds$ 15.2 million ( $\pounds$ 14.9 million net of fees).

-12. Reserves
+14. Reserves

 When Future Generations VCT revalues its investments during the period and at the period end, any gains or losses arising are credited or charged to the Income Statement.
-Unrealised gains/losses are then transferred to the 'Capital reserve unrealised'.
-When an investment is sold, any balance held on the 'Capital reserve unrealised' is transferred to the 'Capital reserve realised' as a movement in reserves.
+Unrealised gains/losses are then transferred to the 'capital reserve unrealised'.
+When an investment is sold, any balance held on the 'capital reserve unrealised' is transferred to the 'capital reserve realised' as a movement in reserves.